@ The Queen Elizabeth Hall, London

 San Francisco State while still performing with his quartet at established

-was time to launch his own record label.
-Marsalis Music was formed
+decided it was time to launch his own record label.
+Marsalis Music

-first.
-We want to create an atmosphere where people who make creative
+to the community first.
+We want to create an atmosphere where people

-DvD’s, which reflect the labels’ concept.
+discs and two DvD’s, which reflect the labels’ concept.